SAP-samples/btp-terraform-samples/released/SAP-Inside-Tracks/SITBLR_DEC_2024/exercises/EXERCISE3/README.md

 bas_developers = ["dev1@example.com", "dev2@example.com"]
 ```

+If you are using factory landscapes such as `eu10`, `us10`, `ap10` ensure following entitlement is added to the subaccount.

+- `sapappstudio` application with `standard-edition` plan

 ## Step 3: Add the entitlements configuration

 As we have the variable and the values for the `BAS` in place, we can now add the configuration to assign the entitlement to the subaccount.
 We use the resource [btp_subaccount_entitlement](https://registry.terraform.io/providers/SAP/btp/latest/docs/resources/subaccount_entitlement) to achieve this.
 Open the `main.tf` file and add the following code: